creationix/jack/README.md

 My guiding principle while adding language features and semantics is:

-> Keep it Simple, Keep is Safe
+> Keep it Simple, Keep it Safe

 See the examples folder for syntax examples.